Luzkan/smells/content/smells/inconsistent-style.md

 ## Inconsistent Style

 The same thing as in [Inconsistent Names](./inconsistent-names.md) applies to the general formatting and code style used in the project.
 Browsing through the code should have a similar feeling to reading a good article or a book - consistent and elegant.
-In the project, the code layout should not be changed preferentially or randomly, but should be uniform so as not to disturb the expected form of code in the following lines
+In the project, the code layout should not be changed preferentially or randomly but should be uniform so as not to disturb the expected form of code in the following lines

-Reading a novel where on each page the reader is surprised by the new font ranging from <span style="font-family: 'Times New Roman'">Times New Roman</span> through <span style="font-family: 'Comic Sans MS'">Comic Sans</span> up to <span style="font-family: consolas">Consolas</span> is gently distracting and could break out of the flow state.
+Reading a novel where on each page, the reader is surprised by the new font ranging from <span style="font-family: 'Times New Roman'">Times New Roman</span> through <span style="font-family: 'Comic Sans MS'">Comic Sans</span> up to <span style="font-family: consolas">Consolas</span> is distracting and could break out of the flow state.

-Another example of a _Inconsistent Style_ smell could be _Sequence Inconsistency_, for example, in the order of parameters within classes or methods.
+Another example of an _Inconsistent Style_ smell could be _Sequence Inconsistency_, for example, in the order of parameters within classes or methods.
 Once defined, the order should be kept in the group of all abstractions on that particular subject.
 If the order is not preserved, it leads, once again, to the unpleasant feeling of dissatisfaction after (if ever!) the mind realizes that it was again surprised wrong.
-Depending on the specific case, it would still be only half the trouble, if the flipped parameters were of different types (such as `string` and `int`).
-If the type were the same (eg: `int`) then this could lead unnoticeably to a major hidden bug.
+Depending on the specific case, it would still be only half the trouble if the flipped parameters were of different types (such as `string` and `int`).
+If the type were the same (e.g., `int`), this could lead unnoticeably to a significant hidden bug.

 ### Causation